On the topological contents of eta invariants: The spectral geometric construction

-Cycles for elements of the $B$-bordism group $\pi_{n}(MB\wedge X_{+})$ of $X$ are triples $(M,f,g)$ which we now describe in detail.
-The first entry is a closed $n$-dimensional manifold $M$.
-The remaining two entries are maps $f:M\to B$ and $g:M\to X$, where the map $f$ classifies a $B$-structure on the stable normal bundle of $M$.
-To say that $f$ classifies a $B$-structure on the stable normal bundle of $M$ involves an additional structure which we drop in the notation for simplicity.
-This structure fixes the relation between the map $f$ and the tangent bundle of $M$.
-Since $M$ is compact, for suitable $k\ge 1$ there exists a factorization
+We consider a map of spaces $B\to BSpin^{c}$ and the corresponding Thom spectrum $MB$.
+Cycles for elements of the $B$-bordism group $\pi_{n}(MB )$ of $X$ are pairs $(M,f)$ consisting of a closed $n$-dimensional Riemannian manifold $M$ and a stable normal $B$-structure on the map $f:M\to B$.
+The additional data of a stable normal $B$ structure is not written explicitly and fixes the relation between the map $f$ and the tangent bundle of $M$.
+In the following we explain the details.
+Since $M$ is compact there exists a factorisation

-up to homotopy.
-Let $\xi_{k}\to BO(k)$ denote the $k$-dimensional universal real euclidean vector bundle.
-To say that $f$ represents a $B$-structure on the stable normal bundle of $f$ means that we are given a trivialization of the sum